a-bateman/clips/README.md

 All programs can be run with the argument "help" or "info" to get more information on using the program.
 Man pages will be created for all programs at a later date.

-Make files will be created at a later date once the programs are deemed to be sufficent.
+Make files will be created as time goes on.
 Currently you are not expected to use these as a full replacement for the GNU Coreutils.

 If you have any requests for a specific program to be completed but do not see a directory for it please submit it as an issue and I will attempt to work on it ASAP.